Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 This project is a terminal-based Python application for managing a delta-neutral funding rate farming strategy on the Aster DEX.
 The application's architecture is designed to be modular, testable, and secure, separating concerns into three main components.

+Referral link to support this work: https://www.asterdex.com/en/referral/164f81 .
+Earn 10% rebate on fees (I put maximum for you).

 ## Dashboard Preview

 ![Terminal Screenshot](terminal.png)